spcl/.github/profile/gsoc.md

 #### [SeBS] Keeping up with the clouds
 * **Description**: In SeBS, we support AWS Lambda, Google Cloud Functions, Azure Functions, and OpenWhisk.
 Since the original release of SeBS, we have seen a lot of changes: growing popularity of ARM functions on AWS, new Azure Functions runtime versions, Google Cloud Functions version 2, and Knative becoming one of the most popular open-source serverless platforms.
 Adding support for new runtimes and platforms would help SeBS stay usable and competitive in the changing world of clouds.
 * **Expected outcome**: Contributing to SeBS support for new runtimes and platforms, ensuring that existing workloads work correctly there.
 * **Skills required**: Python, Docker.
 Basic experience with cloud is expected (functions, object storage, databases).
 Experience with Node.js be helpful for some of the benchmarks.
 * **Project size** - 90 hours (small) or 175 hours (medium), depending on the project scope.
 * **Difficulty** - Easy/Medium.
+* **Mentor** - Marcin Copik (mcopik [at] gmail [.] com), [mcopik @ GitHub](https://github.com/mcopik/)
+* **Entry task** - Contribute a PR to one of the issues marked as "good first issue".

+#### [SeBS] Supporting new serverless platforms
+* **Description**: In SeBS, we support AWS Lambda, Google Cloud Functions, Azure Functions, and OpenWhisk.
+We would like to extend the support with new serverless platforms, particularly focusing on the quickly growing KNative project.
+This requires adding new benchmark wrappers, packaging code in the container format expected by Knative, and interfacing with their metrics system to gather measurement data.
+In addition, we want to complete the support for the Fission platform (see issue #61).
+* **Expected outcome**: Contributing to SeBS support for new open-source platforms, ensuring that existing workloads work correctly there.
+* **Skills required**: Python, Docker.
+Basic experience with cloud is expected (functions, object storage, databases).
+Experience with Node.js be helpful for some of the benchmarks.
+* **Project size** - 90 hours (small) or 175 hours (medium), depending on the project scope.
+* **Difficulty** - Easy/Medium.